Top Mistakes Made By Home Sellers

 Bargain hunters are different.
-They want to find a home with obvious or not so obvious flaws.
-They look for weaknesses in the appearance or the function of a home, and hope to take advantage of those weaknesses in the bargaining process.
+These buyers want to find a house with obvious or not so obvious flaws.
+They look for weaknesses in the appearance or the function of a home and hope to take advantage of those weaknesses in the bargaining process.

 Problems With House Showings

 House showings are an absolute necessity to make a deal.
 Buyers want to see your home, and they want to do it on their time.
 When you put your house on the market, you have to accept the fact that you’re committing to showings, and you must be willing to make your available for those viewings.

 Turning down showings is a sure way to kill potential sales.